The purpose of the DoD Mentoring Program is to provide Mentors & Mentees with:

-- Increase self-awareness and self-discipline - mentoring encourages the individual to grow beyond usual expectations
+- Increase self-awareness and self-discipline

 - Improve technical competence